jlas1/Klicky-Probe/Usermods/README.md

 ![## Klicky dock mount for Legacy](./Baltojikale/)

-Designed for Voron Legacy
+~~Designed for Voron Legacy
-extended the front by 15 mm (if im remembering correctly) and lowered legs upper part with all features by 12.5mm.
+extended the front by 15 mm (if im remembering correctly) and lowered legs upper part with all features by 12.5mm.~~ deprecated, new version incomming

 ![## Modded Z endstop for v1.8](./Yeri/)